csyanbin/TPN/README.md

 ## Citation
-If you use our code, please consider cite the following:
+If you use our code, please consider to cite the following paper:
 * Yanbin Liu, Juho Lee, Minseop Park, Saehoon Kim, Eunho Yang, Sungju Hwang, Yi Yang.
 Learning to Propagate Labels: Transductive Propagation Network for Few-shot Learning.
 In *Proceedings of 7th International Conference on Learning Representations (ICLR)*, 2019.

 ```